ros-box/a2d2_to_ros/FAQ.md

 1. What is the `driving_direction` field and what do the values represent?
 1. What do the values for the `gear` field represent?
 1. Are `steering_angle` and `steering_angle_sign` ground truth with respect to `steering_angle_calculated` and `steering_angle_calculated_sign`?

+## Discrepancies with online tutorial

+These items have to do with variations between the data and the [tutorial](https://www.a2d2.audi/a2d2/en/tutorial.html).

+### Questions

+1. The JSON info file associated with each camera image has the additional fields `image_zoom` and `pcld_view` that are not listed in the tutorial; what are they?

+### Notes

+1. The tutorial lists the lidar data fields as:
+`['azimuth', 'row', 'lidar_id', 'depth', 'reflectance', 'col', 'points', 'timestamp', 'distance']`
+In the data set they are:
+`['pcloud_points', 'pcloud_attr.rectime', 'pcloud_attr.azimuth', 'pcloud_attr.reflectance', 'pcloud_attr.boundary', 'pcloud_attr.lidar_id', 'pcloud_attr.timestamp', 'pcloud_attr.valid', 'pcloud_attr.row', 'pcloud_attr.col', 'pcloud_attr.distance', 'pcloud_attr.depth']`